 If you have changed artist or title in Stage Traxx, it will not automatically be reloaded from file when reloading the song information.
 You need to tap on the icon to reset title or artist.

-Tapping on Playlists will show you all Playlists and mark each playlist this song is a part of with a checkmark.
+Tapping on Playlists will show you all playlists and mark each playlist this song is a part of with a checkmark.
 You can quickly add or remove the song to and from playlists.
-The song will always be added to the end of the playlist.
+The song will always be added to the end of that playlist.

 Choosing Edit Lyrics will open the lyrics editor.